skissane/pdos/s370/readme2.txt

 Create an IPL-from-memory (.ins) using: mkiplmem dev1c2:

+Can be extracted with:
+hetget -n -b out.aws pdosmem.img 1 U 0 32760

 (note that in Hercules you can do ipl pdos.ins and wait a while - it looks like it has frozen because the instruction count remains as 0 but it hasn't really)